Sakaki-Aruka/re-GUI-Menu/README.md

 (When you write out of 1 to 64, will be occured bugs.)
 ### command
 Set the command(or chat message) that run when a player click an item.
 This parameters default value is "". (no work)
-## Parameters that are under this line are optional.
--> When you do not need, you do not have to write there.
 ### jump
 Set the destination page number.
 (Destination page is a page of jump to when a player click an item.)
+default value is 0.(if set 0 in this parameter, will not jump to anywhere.)